 What about America’s 2nd-favorite fruit juice?

-In this NutritionFacts video, Dr. Greger goes as far as to warn, “So, apple juice, in this respect, may be even worse than sugar water.”
+In this NutritionFacts video, Dr. Greger goes as far as to warn that apple juice “may be even worse than sugar water.”

 Green and Veggie Juice vs Fruit Juice

-Juicing greens and veggies is better than juicing instead of apples and oranges, but far from ideal.
+Juicing greens and veggies is better than juicing apples and oranges, but far from ideal.
 As Dr. B says, “I’m not anti-juice; I’m just pro-smoothie.”

 Juice – especially cold-pressed veggie and greens juice – is superior to many other drinks.
 But it falls well short of a smoothie made from veggies and greens.